 Speeding impacts not just motorists driving passenger vehicles, but also pedestrians, motorcyclists and bicyclists.
 In fact, the increase in pedestrian accident deaths last year is being blamed partly on the higher volumes of speeding motorists in 2020.
 Lower traffic volumes in several cities, including the metro Atlanta region, directly contributed to an increase in the number of speeding motorists.

 The Governors Highway Safety Association believes that it is important to develop new strategies to prevent speeding-related accidents, because of an increase in the incidence of such dangerous behaviors recently.
 There is now, disturbingly enough, an increasing public acceptance of such dangerous practices, compounded by the increase in speed limits in several states.
 Accidents caused by speeding are almost always devastating accidents with a high risk of ending in injuries or fatalities.

-The Atlanta car accident attorneys at the Katz Law Firm are dedicated to the representation of persons who have suffered injuries as a result of accidents caused by speeding or any other types of car crashes in the metro Atlanta region and across Georgia.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers are dedicated to the representation of persons who have suffered injuries as a result of accidents caused by speeding or any other types of car crashes in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in an accident, talk to an attorney at our firm and determine if you have legal options for a claim for damages.
 You could qualify for compensation that includes medical expenses, lost income as well as other forms of economic and non – economic damages.
 Talk to an attorney at our firm, and discuss your claim.